JRIngram/greyscaler/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/JRIngram/greyscaler/tags).

 ## Authors

 * **Jamie Ingram** - [JRIngram](https://github.com/JRIngram)

+### Acknowledgement
+This README is based off of [Purplebooth's](https://gist.github.com/PurpleBooth) Readme.md which can be found [here](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).